chefury/Journal2025/January.md

 7. 29th.
 Wednesday.
 2025 The only gola: To make money.
 How to achieve it?

 8. 31th.
 Monday.
-Today I take a guest that come form Albania, get some knowlege about balkan peninsula.
+Today, I drove a passenger from Albania and learned something about the Balkan peninsula.